ATTPC/graw-merger/docs/source/GRAWFile.rst

-:class:`GETDataFile` --- Interface to GRAW data files
+:class:`GRAWFile` --- Interface to GRAW data files
 =====================================================

 For a description of the GRAW file format, see :doc:`GRAW`.

-..	doxygenclass:: GETDataFile
+..	doxygenclass:: GRAWFile
 	:members: